oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-**4.1** Click **Work on Tasks** to access the Task List
+**3.1** Click **Work on Tasks** to access the Task List

 ![](images/200/Picture9.png)

-In the list we can see the outstanding tasks allocated.
+In the list we can see the outstanding tasks allocated to Lisa.
 You also have the capability to sort, do filtering and peek at task related to 'me'.

-**4.2** Select a task by hovering over the task with mouse and clicking on it.
+**3.2** Select a task by hovering over the task with mouse and clicking on it.
+The task you select should be one of the tasks you created in Lab 100, with a **XX:** in fornt of it, (where XX is the postfix of your user id, it should be 01 thru 10).

 ![](images/200/Picture10.png)